Shahabazkha/ca2/README.md

 ShahabazKhan Pathan (Student ID: 10607065)
 •	Participated in discussion and gave idea of creation web app on topic employee management system.
-•	Created design of add employee and search employee page.
+•	Created design of add employee and search employee page using html and css.
-•	Made database connection and admin table.
+•	Made database connection and admin table under emp database.
 •	Done ajax implementation in search employee and attendance page.
 •	Cooperated in each and everytask some topics were needing a lot of researched.
 Researched for solutions.
+.
+Implemented JS file and used bootstrap framework,SCSS for webpage designing.

 Challenges faced
 Ajax implementation with flask it was very new concept for us.